-The Company's use of cash is currently, and is expected to continue to be, focused on two principal areas - the funding of its general and administrative expenditures and the funding of its investment activities.
+The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its investment activities.
 Investing activities include the cash components of the cost of acquiring and exploring the Company's mineral properties.
-For the twelve-month period ending September 30, 2018, corporate head office costs are estimated to average \$300 per quarter.
-The \$300 covers salaries, office administration, consulting fees, shareholder relations costs, professional fees and reporting issuer costs.
+For the twelve-month period ending September 30, 2019, corporate head office costs are estimated to average \$300 per quarter for salaries, office administration, consulting fees, travel and promotion, professional fees and reporting issuer costs.